 Turnip Greens

-A bunch of turnip Greens are ready for making kimchi
+A bunch of turnip greens.

 Turnip greens are only available around this time, so I decided to take the chance and make a batch of kimchi with them.
 I won’t brag about how nutritious turnip greens are.
 You can tell by their deep green color and their fibrous texture.
 As a result, they are super good to eat as kimchi.